FG-ABC/SSL12-Concessionaire-Dashboard/README.md

 * Added get data functionality to button.
 * Get data button retrieves data from firebase and displays it in graph

+### Commit 4: Get Data with Time

+* Added functionality where we can query from database with start and end time.
+* Made graph for watern level of WSN1

+### Commit 5: Page rerouting

+TBD.